pennersr/django-allauth/README.rst

   typically followed by a `user_logged_in`, unless e-mail verification prohibits the user to log in.

+- `email_confirmed`

+  Sent after the email address in the db was updated and set to confirmed.

+- `email_confirmation_sent`

+  Sent right after the email confirmation is sent.

 - `allauth.socialaccount.signals.pre_social_login`

   Sent after a user successfully authenticates via a social provider,